Past Events

 15-18 July 2011, Oxford, UK.

 In 1881-2 Edward Wilson was the first to photograph Egypt by the dry plate process, a highly portable technology enabling unprecedented spontaneity and rapid capture.
 Down the Nile by steamer and overland through Suez and Sinai by camel, he was equally fascinated by people and monuments.
 Highlights include tomb DB320 (Luxor site of royal mummy cache), the Boulak Museum, street life, fellow travelers, and local personalities.
 His pictures are most widely known today through wood engravings in contemporary magazines.
 Rediscovery of the original photographic images, most as 3D stereoviews, provides a vivid experience of travel in 19th century Egypt.
 Presented as part of the ASTENE (Association for Study of Travel in Egypt and the Near East) biannual conference.
-Read a full report of the presentation here.
+See an ASTENE newsletter report about the presentation.

 Victorian virtual reality: 19th century education in 3D.